-The pre-planning meeting will be with the Town's management, OAG (if required) and RSM.
-The meeting will discuss current developments at the Town and any changes in governance or systems.
-The meeting will form the basis for the preparation of the APM.
+The pre-planning meeting was with the Town's management and RSM.
+The meeting discussed current developments at the Town and any changes in governance or systems.
+The meeting forms the basis for the preparation of the APM.

 5.2 Entrance meeting